Recap

 {data to use} %>%

-summarize({summary column name} = {operator(source column)})
+summarize({summary column name} = {function(source column)})

 tb %>%